 - ANSI Z87 approved safety glasses shall be required at all times.
-Side shields must be worn with all eye wear that does not have them integrated into the design. - When grinding or buffing, or otherwise performing any task that may produce fragment (chipping, jack hammering, etc.), or a splash of liquids, a face shield AND safety glasses will be required. - When cutting or burning, burning goggles are required.
+Side shields must be worn with all eye wear that does not have them integrated into the design and such eyewear must be ANSI Z87 rated. - When grinding or buffing, or otherwise performing any task that may produce fragment (chipping, jack hammering, etc.), or a splash of liquids, a face shield AND safety glasses will be required. - When cutting or burning, burning goggles are required.
 Standard dark lenses, such as those in safety glasses DO NOT protect your eyes from harmful ultraviolet (UV) rays. - When working inside a vessel or confined space, the use of mono-goggles shall be required when line breaking of pipe (flanges, valves, etc.) until such time that there is visual verification that the line is clear and no stored energy can be further released.